Skip to content

 Hedge accounting is a tool used to address the differences in measurement and recognition between derivatives and the procurement of electricity/RECs.
 With hedge accounting, a company can reduce the impact of market fluctuations on the profit and loss statement of the hedging instrument (fair value of the PPA) and the hedged item (electricity demand or supply).

 By applying these standards, companies can better manage their risks and accurately assess the fair value of their PPAs, leading to a more precise representation of their financial status.
-For further insights, you may refer to our detailed article on Life Cycle Assessment (LCA) and its importance in sustainability.
+For further insights, you may refer to my detailed article on Life Cycle Assessment (LCA) and its importance in sustainability.

 Leasing and Own Use